SCRT-HQ/VaporShell/docs/glossary/New-VSCognitoUserPoolClient.md

 ```

 ### -AllowedOAuthFlows
+The allowed OAuth flows.
 Set to code to initiate a code grant flow, which provides an authorization code as the response.
 This code can be exchanged for access tokens with the token endpoint.
-Set to token to specify that the client should get the access token and, optionally, ID token, based on scopes directly.
+Set to implicit to specify that the client should get the access token and, optionally, ID token, based on scopes directly.
+Set to client_credentials to specify that the client should get the access token and, optionally, ID token, based on scopes from the token endpoint using a combination of client and client_secret.

 PrimitiveItemType: String
 Type: List